aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 A cynic is only a frustrated optimist.

-Last update: Mon Oct 21 05:09:29 2024
+Last update: Tue Oct 22 05:08:49 2024

 ### Let's play! 🎮